aleksey-vi/externals-scan-script/README.md

         sudo docker run --rm --name ess-container -v /home/kali/Desktop/docker_test/externals-scan-script/python3:/application -w /application scan-image ess.py -d hackerone.com -m 2 -l api.hackerone.com

-Using the script is extremely simple and intuitive.

-1. Choose the mode.
-2. Specify the domain or address scope (depending on the selected mode).
-3. Enter cookies if necessary.
-If there are no cookies, simply press enter, and scanning will start.

 ## Utilities used